Open source

 • README.md — install + sync/async quickstart

 Model Context Protocol server wrapping the public API.
+Published on npm as benchlytix-mcp-server.
 Exposes get_leaderboard, get_agent_score, verify_agent, get_categories, compare_agents, get_methodology as tools to any MCP-compatible client (Claude Desktop, Cursor, VS Code).
 16 passing tests.

 Contents: